 Classes are held in the late afternoon or as block courses over several days or weekends, or offered online, allowing you to continue with other commitments.

-- Evidence of extensive practical, professional or scholarly experience of an appropriate kind.
+- Evidence of sufficient educational training and experience or extensive practical, professional or scholarly experience of an appropriate kind.

 - Full-time: half a year.